brendt/stitcher.io/app/Blog/Content/2025-11-13-game-changing-editions.md

 }
 ```

 Having read through Nikita's draft work from years ago, I think we're only one minor RFC away from unlocking a whole new potential for PHP.

-Yes, we would still need to answer questions like:
+## Unanswered questions

+I'm skipping over a lot of intricacies and details.
+For example, the [main discussion](https://github.com/php/php-rfcs/pull/2) topic was whether PHP should have a concept of editions like Rust, or build on top of the existing `{php}declare` directive.
+The Rust approach would mean we'd have one edition per year at max, and each edition would build on top of the other.
+Embracing `{php}declare` would mean more flexibility, but also more complexity.

+On top of that, there are questions like:

 - Do we support opt-in breaking changes indefinitely, like Rust, or will we have true "breaking-points" where opt-in features become the default in a new major version?
-- Will we group opt-in features into something like "editions", or keep them more granular like `{:hl-property:strict_types:}`?
-- The idea of experimental features could be massively beneficial to PHP as well, but I only mentioned it briefly, and there are a lot of details to be discussed there.
+- The idea of _experimental features_ could be massively beneficial to PHP as well, but I only mentioned it briefly, and there are a lot of details to be discussed there.
-- There's the question of what kind of changes could be modeled as opt-ins, some things might be technically too complex to pull off, or run into other kinds of limitations.
+- What kind of changes could be modeled as opt-ins?
+Some things might be technically too complex to pull off or run into other kinds of limitations.

-Let's take it step by step, though.
-I think namespace-scoped declares make a lot of sense and would already benefit PHP today because of `{:hl-property:strict_types:}`, even if we didn't immediately introduce new opt-in features.
+I've skimmed over my personal preference in this blog post, and I'm happy to further elaborate on it soon.
+At the same time, let's take it step by step: whether we choose to go with yearly editions or granular feature toggles, we'll need namespaced-scoped declares in both cases.
+Even if neither approaches got accepted, we would still benefit from namespace-scoped declares today because of `{:hl-property:strict_types:}`, which we could then define on a higher level.

 My plan is to not just blog about it.
 I had to write this blog post to order my thoughts, and my next step is to talk to some Foundation members and gather their input.
 I'm up for helping revive the namespace-scoped declares, as well as help carve out a framework for what "opt-in features" in PHP would look like in the future.

-Step by step, though.
-If you have any thoughts or feedback, you can also [leave them here](#comments), or wherever you're reading this post.
-Any input is welcome.
+I would also like to hear from you: I'm especially curious to hear your thoughts about linear editions vs. granular feature opt-ins.
+You can leave your thoughts [in the comments](#comments), [send me an email](mailto:brendt@stitcher.io), or [join the Tempest Discord server](/discord).